-The Senate on Thursday began consideration of the $1.9 trillion American Rescue Plan package from President Joe Biden’s administration, designed to deal with the coronavirus pandemic and related economic pain in a way that also furthers equity.
+The Senate on Saturday voted to approve the $1.9 trillion American Rescue Plan package from President Joe Biden’s administration, designed to deal with the coronavirus pandemic and related economic pain in a way that also furthers equity.

-The House early Saturday morning voted on the package, which included a provision to raise the federal minimum wage to $15 an hour.
+The House voted a week earlier on a version of the package, which included a provision to raise the federal minimum wage to $15 an hour.
 That proposal is not in the Senate version of the bill.
 The Senate parliamentarian advised that it did not meet the requirements outlined by the budget reconciliation process Congress is using the pass the measure, which allows it to pass with 50 votes in the Senate instead of 60 but requires that each element directly impact the budget in the short term.
 A second proposal from some Senate Democrats to require large corporations to pay a higher minimum wage was also scrapped.

 The Biden administration wants to pass the new relief package by March 14, when the benefits of the last round of relief, passed in December, are set to expire.
-That means the Senate may vote as early as this week, giving the House time to vote again on the updated package and Biden time to sign before March 14.
+The House still must vote again on the Senate version.

-No Republicans voted for the package in the House and two Democrats voted against it.
-In the Senate, the votes are expected to be along party lines, with Vice President Kamala Harris casting the tie-breaking vote.
+No Republicans voted for the package in the House, and two Democrats voted against it.
+In the Senate, the votes broke along party lines, but Republican Sen. Dan Sullivan of Alaska was absent and so it did not need Vice President Kamala Harris’s tie-breaking vote.

 Contained in the stimulus proposal is a plan for vaccinations, support for workers and businesses and a $1,400 check to most households.
 Many of the measures in the bill will attempt to address long-standing racial and gender disparities laid bare by the pandemic.
 Here are some of the key parts of the bill:

-The package includes a $20 billion program to create community vaccination centers and deploy mobile vaccination units to reach underserved populations, including people who are undocumented.
+The package about $14 billion for vaccines, including a program to create community vaccination centers and deploy mobile vaccination units to reach underserved populations and people who are undocumented.
 This is to work toward the administration’s goal of 100 million shots in 100 days.
 The administration administered 50 million shots within 37 days.

 Biden also wants to expand testing, allocating an additional $50 billion toward that goal, with funding for more rapid tests and more robust testing protocols at schools and within local governments.

-Biden also hopes to nearly triple the public health workforce by funding an additional 100,000 jobs, which would involve vaccine outreach and contact tracing — also critical areas, especially as experts worry that vaccine skepticism and misinformation could deter women from getting the injections.
+That package allocated $19 billion to expand the public health workforce, which would involve vaccine outreach and contact tracing — also critical areas, especially as experts worry that vaccine skepticism and misinformation could deter women from getting the injections.

-The plan allocates $130 billion to school reopenings and other policies to make reopening safer, including reducing class sizes, modifying classrooms for social distancing, providing more protective equipment, enhancing school access to nurses and providing more technological infrastructure for students to address inequalities.
+The plan allocates $130 billion for K-12 school reopenings and other policies to make reopening safer, including reducing class sizes, modifying classrooms for social distancing, providing more protective equipment, enhancing school access to nurses and providing more technological infrastructure for students to address inequalities.

-Biden has also proposed $35 billion in funding for public higher education to also execute coronavirus mitigation plans, such as implementing public health protocols and distance learning plans.
+Another $35 billion in funding will go to public higher education to also execute coronavirus mitigation plans, such as implementing public health protocols and distance learning plans.

-The administration wants to provide $24 billion in emergency funds to help stabilize the industry, helping day care providers pay rent, utilities and payroll, plus assistance to help fulfill coronavirus guidelines around social distancing and protective equipment.
+The child care industry will get a $24 billion infusion of emergency funds to help stabilize the industry, helping day care providers pay rent, utilities and payroll, plus assistance to help fulfill coronavirus guidelines around social distancing and protective equipment.
 Those funds would be in addition to the $10 billion Congress allocated in December.